youngeunkwon0405/RL/docs/design-docs/uv.md

 ### Worker Configuration

-In our codebase, workers (classes decorated with `@ray.remote`, e.g., `HFPolicyWorker`) are associated with a `PY_EXECUTABLE` which specifies what dependencies the worker needs.
+In our codebase, workers (classes decorated with `@ray.remote`, e.g., `PolicyWorker`) are associated with a `PY_EXECUTABLE` which specifies what dependencies the worker needs.
 These are set in a global registry in [`ACTOR_ENVIRONMENT_REGISTRY`](../../nemo_rl/distributed/ray_actor_environment_registry.py).
 This allows different parts of our application to have their own tailored environments.

 ### Supported Python Executables